evansuva/CryptocurrencyCabal/web/content/ps/ps3.md

 The directions we provide use blockchain.info’s Python API (https://github.com/blockchain/api-v1-client-python).
 We will be using its “blockexplorer” module.
-Even if you are not familiar with Python, if you feel comfortable learning a new language on the fly you should be fine jumping right into this assignment.
-If you prefer a more structured intro to Python there are many tutorials available, including http://www.learnpython.org/.

 Installing our Tools
 Install Python.
-Start by downloading and installing Python (https://www.python.org/downloads/release/python-350/).
-The latest version is python3.5.0, which is the version you should use.

 Install Blockchain API library.
 Follow the directions to install Blockchain.info’s API (https://github.com/blockchain/api-v1-client-python).
 Familiarize yourself with the blockexplorer module (https://github.com/blockchain/api-v1-client-python/blob/master/docs/blockexplorer.md).
 You will mainly be interacting with the “Address” object.

 **suspects.txt**